The Essential Family Tree

 Robert Anselm Durbin is also a second cousin of Patience, but once removed, due to being one generation apart.
 The “removed” concept works both up and down the tree: Christopher Durbin is also a second cousin once removed, and Pius Anselm Durbin is a second cousin thrice removed.
 The ten children of Bill and Lorraine Durbin are, therefore, second cousins six times removed from Patience.

-The marriage of John and Patience was not the only time a Durbin married a Logsdon—it happened repeatedly in the 18th and 19th centuries.
+The marriage of John and Patience was not the only time a Durbin married a Logsdon—it happened repeatedly in the eighteenth and nineteenth centuries.
 But this is the only known instance within our direct ancestral line.

 Now for the stories behind this tree.